 - A typical minimalist family will be conscientious about what extracurricular activities their children are in, and how packed the schedule is.
-Having priorities aligned means there is time to help with homework and the mornings are something to dread because the process becomes relatively streamlined.
+Having priorities aligned means there is time to help with homework and the morning routines run smoothly because the process becomes relatively streamlined.

 - This of course, ultimately depends on the teenager, but often teens are willing to learn about building capsule wardrobes and invest in high-quality makeup and just the colors they feel good in because let’s be real: it’s too expensive to get 54 colors.

 - Having raised three teens (so far) in a minimalist home, none of them appeared to be embracing minimalism, though because our house was open and company ready, our home was often the main hangout.
 Plus, they had gotten used to playing board games as a family, and late at night, the teenagers would often be keeping me awake with whatever game they were playing at the dining table.
 (I laid in bed repeating to myself “they’re at our house, they are safe, they are not out drinking or doing drugs, I’m glad they’re here.”
 I wasn’t very convincing to myself, but I never complained to my kids, and now I look back thankful they were here and that I survived.)

 - Embracing minimalism as a college student has so many benefits- less to worry about, less to pack and move, less to clean and since minimalists don’t shop often, it saves money!